Skip to content

 uv run ty check # type-check

-These are cheap and fast on a clean working tree.
-If any fail locally, CI will fail the same way — fix the root cause before pushing.
+Cheap on a clean tree.
+Local failures fail CI the same way — fix root cause before pushing.

-Tests marked @pytest.mark.integration hit live external services (e.g. OpenRouter) and are skipped by default.
-Run them explicitly with:
+Tests marked @pytest.mark.integration hit live services (e.g. OpenRouter) and skip by default.
+Run explicitly:

-uv run pytest -m integration # requires OPENROUTER_API_KEY etc. in the env
+uv run pytest -m integration # needs OPENROUTER_API_KEY etc. in env

 Docs build & preview